Cameron Mathison Cancer Battle Update: Soap Veteran Shares The Latest As He Undergoes Surgery

 Naturally, many fellow soap personalities stepped up to share their love on this post.
 Mark Consuelos, another former AMC star as well as the husband of Kelly Ripa, shared a couple of strength-related emoji in a comment.

-General Hospital star Laura Wright send love and noted that Mathison has an incredible spirit in her comment.
+General Hospital star Laura Wright sent love and noted that Mathison had an incredible spirit in her comment.
 In addition, Young and Restless star Elizabeth Hendrickson sent love and prayers to the actor and his family.

 View this post on Instagram